Ajai Chowdhry: Career

 Beginning his career in 1972, Ajai Chowdhry worked with Delhi Cloth & General Mills (DCM) Data Products where he was a sales trainee, hired at a compensation of INR 600 per month in the electronics division.
 In 1975, he quit his job to start his own company named "Micro comp".

 In August 2009, the Department of Information Technology, Ministry of Communications & IT and the Government of India constituted the IT Task Force, under the leadership of Ajai Chowdhry The task force warned that the import bill of electronics will be higher than that of oil - thus shaping the electronics policy of the country.

 Ajai Chowdhry was a member of the National Manufacturing Competitiveness Council (NMCC), which is an apex body providing advisory inputs for shaping government policy.

+Just Aspire

+Ajai Chowdhry also authored a book titled Just Aspire in 2023 which talks about his own life and also reflects on the journey of India's IT and hardware industry.
+The book was published by Harper Business.Scroll published an excerpt from the book, "As one of our later print ads proclaimed, “At HCL, there's only one thing more important than brains.
+Guts.”
+We trained our sales team in transactional analysis techniques, which call for an assessment of, and adaptation to, the potential buyer.
+For instance, when you meet a professor, become a student."